cheeriosok/Hamkke/README.md

 ## In-Progress Microservices

-### CRUD Tweets & Replies
+### CRUD Posts & Replies
-- Tweets and replies will be handled as separate services.
+- s and replies will be handled as separate services.
 - ElastiCache will provide read-through and write-through caching.
 - Persistent storage will be handled by Apache Cassandra for scalable writes.

-> We're intentionally keeping tweet and reply schemas separate to reduce coupling early on and make future evolution easier.
+> We're intentionally keeping Post and reply schemas separate to reduce coupling early on and make future evolution easier.

 ---

 ### Search Service
-- Tweets will be indexed in **Elasticsearch**.
+- Posts will be indexed in **Elasticsearch**.
 - We're planning to experiment with **vector databases** in the future to support semantic search and recommendations.

 ---

 ### Timeline Generation
-- Implements **write-out fan-out architecture** — new tweets are pushed to followers' timeline caches upon creation.
+- Implements **write-out fan-out architecture** — new Posts are pushed to followers' timeline caches upon creation.
 - Future optimization will include multi-stage pipeline with Message Queues to decouple write latency from timeline construction.

 ---